cheynewallace/css-tool-belt/README.md

 # Contributing #

-This is really just a toolkit I use in my projects, its not a comprehensive suite by any means.
+This is really just a toolkit I use in my projects, and its a work in progress, its not a comprehensive suite by any means.
 If you have some items you'd like to contribute then please, by all means do so.

+I will be adding more to the tool belt over time.